lacygoill/vim9-syntax/README.md

    - `builtin_functions` controls whether builtin functions are highlighted (`true` by default)
    - `data_types` controls whether Vim9 data types in declarations are highlighted (`true` by default)
    - `errors` controls whether some possible mistakes are highlighted
+   - `fenced_languages` is a list of languages which should be highlighted with their own syntax when included inside fenced codeblocks (empty list by default)

 `g:vim9_syntax.errors` is a nested dictionary containing these keys: